svandegar/hashchain/README.md

 #### 0.8.0
 ##### Changes:
-* Updated the hash algorythm to Keccak (sha3_256). /!\ This break previous versions.
+* Updated the hash algorythm to Keccak (sha3_256). /!\ This breaks previous versions.
 * Added Python 3.5 and 3.6 compatibility

 #### 0.7.0
 ##### Changes:
-* Removed every json conversion from the `records` module. /!\ This break previous versions.
+* Removed every json conversion from the `records` module. /!\ This breaks previous versions.
 The hash calculation was impacted by this change.

 #### 0.6.2
 ##### Fixes: